EJ-Lan/JavaScript-Calculator/README.md

    ```bash
    npm test
    ```
-   This will run the unit tests defied in the project using Jest
+   This will run the unit tests defined in the project using Jest

 ## Continous Integration
 This project is configured with GitHub Actions to automatically build the Docker image and run tests every time changes are pushed or a pull request is made to the main branch.
 The CI workflow ensures that the codebase maintains a standard of quality with each update.